DS3-2024/Rproject_template/README.md

 Create a new Project by cloning this repository from Github:

    - Open RStudio and go to File > New Project... > Version Control > Git.
    - Enter the repository URL.
    - You may want to modify Project directory name and/or location.
    - Click on Create Project.
    - You may need to enter Github Username and PAT (or run `usethis::create_github_token()`).
-      - Once project opens in RStudio, in R console run `renv::init()` to initialize project and install required packages
-      (renv should already be installed: `install.packages("renv")`).